 One thing to remember is that you are going to be in Argentina at the end of the fall and beginning of the winter season.
 So, it will be cold outside.
-However, Argentines do not keep their houses very warm (maybe, because the heating cost is high).
-They probably keep their houses in the 50's or 60s Fahrenheit.
+However, Argentines do not keep their houses very warm (perhaps heating costs are higher there).
+They probably keep their houses in the 50s or 60s Fahrenheit.
 So, you will feel cold when you are in your home.
-Our best advice is to bring wool stocks, a flannel pajama, and a sweater to wear when you are in your room.
+Our best advice is to bring wool stocks, flannel pajamas, and a sweater to wear when you are in your room.